Ventexx/pyCardShuffle/README.md

 ### Installation

+You have two options:

+**Option 1: Download from Releases**

-1. Clone the repository (or alternatively head to the Releases section and download the latest zip):
+- Head to the [Releases](../../releases) tab and download the latest ZIP for the web app.
+- For the desktop app, download the prebuilt package directly from the [Releases](../../releases) tab.

+**Option 2: Clone and Run from Source**

+1. Clone the repository:

 ```bash
 git clone <repo-url>